Kimberly Suzanne George Parsons

 Year appointed: 2010

-Dr. Kimberly "Suzanne" George graduated from Ohio University with her Bachelor of Science in Chemistry and Biochemistry in 2005, and continued with her graduate studies at Ohio University under her adviser, Dr. Shiyong Wu.
+Dr. Kimberly "Suzanne" George Parsons graduated from Ohio University with her Bachelor of Science in Chemistry and Biochemistry in 2005, and continued with her graduate studies at Ohio University under her adviser, Dr. Shiyong Wu.
 She has completed her Ph.D. in Biochemistry at Ohio University in which she has studied the role of membrane rafts of skin cells in ultraviolet light-induced apoptosis.
-Dr. George is also a member of the American Chemical Society and the National Council on Undergraduate Research.
+Dr. Parsons is also a member of the American Chemical Society and the National Council on Undergraduate Research.

 George, K.S. and Wu, S. 2012.
 Lipid raft: a floating island of death or survival.
 Toxicology and Applied Pharmacology, 259: 311-319.